13 Top PayPal Scams (And Tips for Avoiding Them)

 11. Fake tracking numbers

-You may also be the victim of a scam that involves fake tracking numbers or tracking numbers for items that are incorrect or have less value than what you purchased.
-These scams may be difficult to spot, so make sure you’re being diligent when purchasing online.
+You may also be the victim of a scam involving fake tracking numbers or tracking numbers for items that are incorrect or of less value than what you purchased.
+These scams may be difficult to spot, so make sure you’re diligent when purchasing online.

 If the seller seems suspicious or out of the ordinary, it may be a scam you want to avoid before expecting a shipment.
 If you think you may be a victim of this scam, check the tracking number as soon as you receive it.
 If it does not work or seems fake, contact PayPal to report it.